m-chit/tools-portfolio/README.md

 # innovativeproject-toolsportfolio
 Web application Tools Portfolio: web application which allows easy access to tools used at work and provides ways to manage them.

+To see admin panel (you may there add/delete tool), use username: admin, password: admin.

 Prerequisites:

 * [Git](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git)